 Decarbonising the world’s economy involves action from all aspects of society and the economy.
 Governments in all countries play a critical role in enabling this transformation and as such the ability, fitness and readiness of a country’s climate governance will play a critical role in determining the speed and volume at which emissions can be reduced.

 The framework consists of a set of criteria that are considered critical enabling elements for a country to successfully transition to a zero-carbon society.
 These criteria are grouped into larger umbrella categories.
-Each criterion consists of a set of unique indicators, which are evaluated on a scale of 0 (lowest score) to 100 (highest) according to a range of benchmark response options.
-The framework consists of both a national level and sectoral level assessment.
-In the framework’s final iteration of this project phase, the national assessment consists of 33 indicators from 10 criteria, while the sectoral assessment consists of 20 indicators from eight criteria.
-Both assessments have four categories.
+Each criterion consists of a set of unique indicators, which are evaluated on a scale of 0 (lowest score) to 100 (highest) according to a five point benchmark system.
+The updated framework assesses 29 national indicators.
+While not all indicators are equally important for successful transition in every country, most of these indicators will be required in many countries to enable a rapid transition.

 Our rating system was designed with three following purposes in mind: